Glomerulonephritis, Poststreptococcal Medication

 For hypertension not controlled by diuretics, calcium channel blockers or angiotensin-converting enzyme inhibitors are generally useful.
 For malignant hypertension, intravenous nitroprusside or other parenteral agents are used.

 The indications for dialysis include life-threatening hyperkalemia and clinical manifestations of uremia.
 Steroids, immunosuppressive agents, and plasmapheresis are not generally indicated.
-In patients with rapidly progressive renal failure, a renal biopsy is indicated.
+In patients with rapidly progressive renal failure, a kidney biopsy is indicated.
 If the biopsy findings show evidence of crescentic glomerulonephritis with more than 30% of the glomeruli involved, a short course of intravenous pulse steroid therapy is recommended (500 mg to 1 g/1.73 m2 of methylprednisone qd for 3-5 d).
 However, no controlled clinical trials have evaluated such therapy.
 Long-term treatment with steroids or immunosuppressives is not recommended.

 Diuretics